getsentry/rfcs/text/0063-sdk-crash-monitoring.md

 ## Drawbacks

 1. Option 3: Not all SDKs have implemented client reports yet.
 PHP most likely will never add it.
+2. The proposal only works for errors that the SDK can still send to Sentry.
+If the SDK keeps crashing or there is a significant bug preventing the SDK from sending events, this solution won't help to surface such problems.

 Please add any drawbacks you can think of as a comment or just commit directly.